troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 See the options --update-description-with-all and --update-description-with-artwork for extra information.

+Many of the options can be prefixed with "no-" in order to disable them, such as "--update-all --no-update-description-with-premiere --no-update-description-with-live"

 Abbreviated samples of descriptions are given below for a movie and a tv programme episode.

 ====